 Each campus is located in the city centre and has well-equipped classrooms, a student lounge, kitchen, library and computer lab.

-Wi-fi: Each campus is Wi-Fi enabled, and Diploma students studying business or computing are provided with a current model notebook/netbook PC, which is preloaded with the latest Microsoft software packages.
+Wi-fi: Each campus is Wi-Fi enabled, and Diploma students studying computing are provided with a current model notebook/netbook PC, which is preloaded with the latest Microsoft software packages.

 Café Area: Each campus has a student equipped area with a microwave oven and hot water, and a seating area where students can consume their food and drinks.